goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

   has been renamed to BlueBream.

 BlueBream
     BlueBream is the new name of Zope 3 as an application server.
-It consists in a project template and it uses the Zope Toolkit.
+It consists of a project template and it uses the Zope Toolkit.
 It also provides a migration path from Zope 3.4.

 Grok web framework